chem-william/biotsavart/README.md

 This is an Rust implementation of the Biot-Savart law.
-It calculates the magnetic field of a 3D current density through a molecule.
+It efficiently calculates the magnetic field of a 3D current density through a molecule.

 It has been set up to be used in conjunction with Python, but it can be easily adapted to be used as a stand-alone function.